sebastianangermund/home_service/django_web_server/home_server/README.md

 ### GET

-Ping a specific ledlight.
-Returns 200 if connected properly.
+See info (state) about a specific ledlight

 ### DELETE